Right Arrow

 What are the advantages of using PoE cameras in a business?

 Commercial systems are engineered for continuous operation with enterprise-grade components built to withstand demanding environments.
 They feature higher resolution cameras (often 16MP or higher), advanced AI analytics for detecting safety violations or operational issues, and scalable architectures supporting hundreds of cameras across multiple locations.
-Commercial platforms also include sophisticated access controls, compliance features for industry regulations, and integration capabilities with existing business systems—requirements rarely found in residential solutions.
+Commercial platforms also include advanced access controls, compliance features for industry regulations, and integration capabilities with existing business systems—requirements rarely found in residential solutions.

 What factors should businesses consider when choosing a security camera system?

 Key factors include camera compatibility with existing infrastructure to avoid costly replacements, deployment speed to minimize operational disruption, and scalability to accommodate future growth.
-Businesses should evaluate total cost of ownership including ongoing storage and maintenance, ensure compliance capabilities match industry requirements, and verify integration options with current security systems.
+Businesses should evaluate total cost of ownership including ongoing storage and maintenance, verify that compliance capabilities match industry requirements, and verify integration options with current security systems.
 The platform's AI capabilities for automated incident detection and investigation efficiency also significantly impact operational value.

 How long should security footage be retained for compliance?

-Retention requirements vary significantly by industry and jurisdiction.
+Retention mandates vary significantly by industry and jurisdiction.
 Schools typically must retain footage for 15-30 days minimum, though some states like Texas require six months.
 Healthcare facilities under HIPAA must establish documented retention schedules, while businesses under GDPR need clear policies for EU citizen data.
 Manufacturing facilities following ISO standards require retention periods supporting incident investigation.
 Organizations should consult legal counsel to establish retention policies meeting all applicable regulations.

 About the Author

-Tomas Rencoret leads Growth Marketing at Spot AI, where he helps safety and operations teams use Video AI to cut safety & security incidents, and boost productivity.
+Tomas Rencoret leads the Growth Marketing team at Spot AI, where he helps safety and operations teams use video AI to cut safety and security incidents as well as boost productivity.

 Tour the dashboard now